Annie Homasi

-Annie Homasi is a Tuvalu community leader.
-She is Executive Director of the Tuvalu Association of Non-Government Organisations (TANGO), an umbrella organization for NGOs in Tuvalu.
+Annie Homasi OBE is a Tuvaluan community leader.
+She is executive director of the Tuvalu Association of Non-Government Organisations (TANGO), an umbrella organization for NGOs in Tuvalu.

 In 2006 Homasi made an unsuccessful bid to enter parliament, standing against the caretaker Prime Minister Maatia Toafa.

-Homasi received an OBE from the United Kingdom for her public and community service in the 2003 New Year Honours.
+Homasi was appointed an Officer of the Order of the British Empire (OBE) for public and community service in the 2003 New Year Honours.